onecontext/onecontext-nextjs-webapp/README.md

 This file exports an `AI Provider` object, which comprises two `states` (the AI state, and the UI state), and one action (`contextChat`) which is used to update the AI state on each turn with the most relevant context from OneContext.

+This file shouldn't need as much tweaking as the aforementioned, unless you want to change the method by which we update the state, etc.

+### The chatbot

+This is a pretty straightforward page that allows users to have a dynamically updating chat with a body of content hosted on OneContext.

+It's got some handy helper functions like:
+- `scrollToBottom` (leverages the [useRef](https://react.dev/reference/react/useRef) hook) to scroll the latest messages into view automatically.
+- `augmentedSubmit` uses the contextChat action from the AI provider (defined above) to grab the most relevant context from OneContext before hitting the completion endpoint.
+- `selectSource` slides the cited source into view on the carousel when a user clicks on the citation.

+It also has some spinners and UI etc., but that's fairly standard these days.

 ## How do I run it?